 Under our 2002 Non-Employee Directors' Stock Option Plan, as amended, at each annual stockholder meeting, all non-employee directors receive an automatic grant of an option to purchase a number of shares of common stock (which may include additional shares for the chairman or other Board members) as is determined from time to time by resolutions of the Board.
 In addition to the automatic annual grants on the date of the Annual Meeting of Stockholders, the Compensation Committee may grant other options to non-employee directors from time to time.
 In May 2008, the Board determined that the annual grants to each director will be 15,000 shares, or 30,000 in the case of the chairman of the Board.
 In addition to the annual grants, the Board determined that newly elected directors will receive an initial option to purchase 30,000 shares of common stock.
 Further, the Compensation Committee determined to revise the annual supplemental awards given to members who participate on the principal Committees of the Board.
 The chairman and/or designated financial expert of the Audit Committee and the chairman of the Compensation Committee each receive an annual grant of 10,000 shares and the chairman of the Nominating and Corporate Governance Committee receives an annual grant of 5,000 shares.
 Each other member of the Audit, Compensation and Nominating and Corporate Governance Committees receives an annual grant of 2,500 shares.
 Initial grants to new directors vest over a two-year period, with 50% vesting after the first year and the remainder vesting monthly thereafter.
-All other options vest one year from the date of grant or on the date of the next annual stockholders meeting, whichever is earlier.
-All options under the plan are granted at a price equal to the fair market value of the stock on the date of grant and have a term of 10 years.
+All other options vest one year from the date of grant or on the date of grant and have a term of 10 years.